AlekseyChudov/audisp-graylog/README.rst

 This program is a plugin for Linux Audit user space programs available at <http://people.redhat.com/sgrubb/audit/>.
 It uses the audisp multiplexer.

-Audisp-json correlates messages coming from the kernel's audit (and through audisp) into a single JSON message that is sent directly to a log server (it doesn't use syslog).
+Audisp-graylog correlates messages coming from the kernel's audit (and through audisp) into a single JSON message that is sent to syslog.
-The JSON format used is MozDef message format.

-Regular audit log messages and audisp-json error, info messages still use syslog.

-Due to the ring buffer filling up when the front-end HTTP server does not process fast enough, the program may slowly grow in memory for a while on busy systems.
-It'll stop at 512 messages (hard-coded) buffered.

 Building
 --------

-Required dependencies:
+Required dependencies: audit-libs-devel, libtool
-- Audit (2.0+)
-- libtool
-- libcurl

-For package building:
+For package building: rpmbuild, FPM
-- FPM
-- rpmbuild (rpm)

 Build targets:
 =============